Firstly, what is a ‘Bare’ Trust?

 Whether there is a deed or not the trustee still ‘owns’ the asset merely as a trustee for another person being the beneficiary.

 The Acknowledgement of Trust is drafted after the above purchase by the trustee.
 The Acknowledgement of Trust does nothing other than document what has happened in the past.
-It isn’t trying to rectify or change anything, it is merely recording what actually happened in the past.
+It is not trying to rectify or change anything, it is merely recording what actually happened in the past.

 It would have been better to have documented this trust relationship BEFORE the trustee acquired the asset.
 Before the trustee acquired the asset you should have built and signed a Declaration of Trust BEFORE You Buy.
-But you didn’t.
+But you did not.
 So you are now documenting what you did in the past with an Acknowledgement of Trust.
-It is better late, than never.
+It is better late than never.

 ‘Yes, as a trustee, I acquired the asset, but it was, at all times, for the benefit of the beneficiaries.
 I have no interest in the asset other than as the trustee.
 The money to pay for the asset came from the beneficiary, not from me.
-And I have plenty of evidence like cheque butts and emails to prove this.
+And I have plenty of evidence like bank account records, statutory declarations and emails to prove this.

-All the Acknowledgement of Trust is doing is recording, by way of Deed, the trust relationship that already exists.
+All the Acknowledgment of Trust is doing is recording, by way of a Deed, the trust relationship that already exists.

-may not believe you and seek to inflict stamp duty and CGT on the Acknowledgement of Trust Deed.
+may not believe your story.
+They may inflict stamp duty and CGT on the Acknowledgement of Trust Deed.
 Be careful.
 Make sure you have plenty of evidence that at all times the beneficial owner was and remains the beneficiary (bank transfers, bank statements, emails etc…)